MouhcineZouhri/ticket_management_app/README.md

 under resources you can find sql script for database.

-the jar file of swing application is contains in path swing-api-client/target/swing-api-client-1.0.jar.
+the jar file of swing client application is contains in path swing-api-client/target/swing-api-client-1.0.jar.